Monitors - New UI

 NOTE Tamper Protection is not monitored as part of the Windows Defender Antivirus monitor in Datto RMM; however, you can use the Windows Defender Tamper Protection Monitor [WIN] component from the ComStore to alert if Tamper Protection is disabled.
 Refer to Download a component.

 Tamper Protection can also be monitored in Datto EDR.
-To learn about Microsoft Defender Antivirus with Datto EDR, refer to Using Microsoft Defender Antivirus with Datto EDR in the Datto EDR Online Help.
+To learn about Microsoft Defender Antivirus with Datto EDR, refer to Using Microsoft Defender Antivirus with Datto EDR in the Datto EDR Help system.

 Supported operating systems/device types in the New UI: Windows.